serxipc/vefa-srest/INSTALL.md

 ## Prerequisites

 - Oxalis version 4.x has been installed and verified.
+- You have a copy of the JDBC driver for you DBMS
+- Java JDK 1.8
+- Maven version 3.x

 These installation instructions assumes that you are using Tomcat 9.x with Oxalis installed.